 - 1. Police respond to accident scene;

-- 2. Defendant standing next to car;
+- 2. The defendant standing next to car;

 - 3. Steam coming from hood of car;

 - 4. Electricity transformer appeared to have been hit and electricity went out about 15 minutes before;

-- 5. Defendant admitted driving.
+- 5. The defendant admitted driving.

-This case held that defendant's admission of driving, though not sufficient by itself, need only be corroborated by some other evidence.
+This case held that the defendant's admission of driving, though not sufficient by itself, need only be corroborated by some other evidence.